 Competencies, training and outreach

 One of the key drivers for MIE success is related to sufficient and well-trained staff in the relevant operational regional centres.
-In this regard, MIE should facilitate collaboration and coordination between the relevant operational regional centres, Regional Training Centres (RTCs), Regional Climate Centres (RCCs), and regional NWP providers (where they exist), where each of them, in its domain of work, will contribute to training, operational and technical support [USA] and capacity building under the WMO global umbrella.
+In this regard, MIE should facilitate collaboration and coordination between the relevant operational regional centres, Regional Training Centres (RTCs), Regional Climate Centres (RCCs), and regional NWP providers (where they exist), where each of them, in its domain of work, will contribute to training, operational and technical support and capacity building under the WMO global umbrella.
 RSMCs for Nowcasting and RSMCs for limited-area deterministic and ensemble NWP can also be engaged as/where appropriate and feasible.

 Regional centres will be major contributors in the organization of routine training particularly to fill the gaps that have been identified at the national level with regards to MHEWS activities and efficiency.